lnfran85/HOBOS/README.md

 For temperature I replaced the values above 50ºC to NAN values.
 I have done that, because I discarded the NAN values to estimate the mean temperature by month, but I did not discard the daily associated values of light.
 Nevertheless, this replacement need to be more accurated, also considering potential light outliers

 3º ANALYSIS OF THE DATA
 I have done a preliminary analysis of the São Jacinto data, and I obtained some results.
 By one hand, as expected, the temperature (in average) apparently increases throughout the time; but on the other hand, an unexpected decrease on light have been happened.
 I am not sure why.
 Probably, It could be explained by:

-           a) The position of the datalogger varied during the years?
+(a) The position of the datalogger varied during the year
-           b) When I estimated the mean, I considered the night values of luminosity (0 lux), so, perhaps, this values could be responsible for this trend...
+(b) When I estimated the mean, I considered the night values of luminosity (0 lux), so, perhaps, this values could be responsible for this trend...
 In next tests I will    consider for de mean only values above 0 lux (only daylight period).

 4º SAVING THE FINAL FILE
 I will save a final file with the all data for each site.
 This file will be frequently updated with new data from the field.